• When does the League operate?

 If I want to start a new team who do I contact and by when?

-The League's Annual General Meeting occurs in mid to late March.
-To join, it's best that you contact the League executive well before then.
-Furthermore, depending on how your team finances are organized, you may also need to contact your players and/or sponsors before that time as well.
-In particular, although the League has a payment schedule/plan, the bulk of your team fees are due before the season actually starts.
-In addition, as a new team, you may also need time to coordinate your purchases of equipment (e.g. footballs, kick-off tees, goal post pads and team shirts) before the season actually starts.
-As an example, six weeks is a typical time period to organize your team, hold practices or scrimmages and get team jerseys out of the way.
+In addition, as a new team, you may also need time to coordinate your purchases of equipment (e.g. footballs, kickoff tees, goal post pads and team jerseys/shirts) before the season actually starts.
+As an example, six weeks is a typical time period to organize your team, hold practices or scrimmages and get team uniforms out of the way.
 Finally, the League reserves the right to control who may actually join (as a team and/or individual player).

 What is the cost to enter a new team?